InformedPowerPlatform/MSFTPP.Plugins.CustomAudit/README.md

 ## Prerequisites

+### Requirements

+- Microsoft Power Platform Environment with Dataverse data store enabled

 In order to audit a table, the table MUST be enabled for **Creating a new activity**.
 This can be enabled by editing the properties of the table in the Power Apps maker tool.

-**Note: Ensure you are in the correct environment at the top right of the screen.**
+>Note: Ensure you are in the correct environment at the top right of the screen.

 - Select **Tables** in the left navigation.
 - Locate the table you wish to audit and click on the name.